manticoresoftware/manticoresearch-backup/README.md

 ## Developing

-To develop and run the system without building process you should use `bin/run` script that do all the magic.
+To develop and run the system without building process you should use `bin/run` script that does all the magic.

 ## Tests